MichaelEhrlichman/InteractiveImpedanceFitter/README.md

 The blue bars are the strength of the impedance at the expected strongest impedance sources in the machine.
 The impedance is in units k1/mA, or in other words, focusing per beam current.
 Higher beam current yields a stronger focusing effect from the particular impedance source.

+The simulation result, blue curve, is from a comprehensive physics simulation that places current-dependent focusing elements at the suspected impedance locations.

 The best result was found by adjusting the impedances manually using the front end, then using a local optimizer to refine the result.

 Parameter uncertainty obtained from the inverse Hessian.